Bobs-code/RWXbeginnerBoost22/week2/week2.md

 # Week 2 Beginner Boost

 * What is a shell and why do I care?
+   * *the shell is the program that interacts with the kernal or operating system.
+The shell takes the commands given through the command line interface and relays these to the machine (original review answer given (20221203143432))*
 * What is the difference between "terminal", "CLI", and "Shell"?
+   * *The Terminal is the piece of hardware that one interacts with to access the command line interface*

 * What is a REPL?
 * What is Unix and Linux?
-* Basic systme update and package management and installation
+* Basic system update and package management and installation
 * When to use apt vs apt-get?
 * What is a package?
 * How do I install software?